 Using Linux as a host for lightweight software cores specialized in delivering very short and bounded response times has been a popular way of supporting real-time applications in the embedded space over the years.

-This dual kernel design introduces a small real-time infrastructure into the Linux code, which immediately handles time-critical, out-of-band activities independently from the ongoing main kernel work.
+This dual kernel design introduces a small real-time infrastructure into the Linux kernel, which immediately handles time-critical, out-of-band activities independently from the ongoing general purpose kernel work.
 Application threads co-managed by this infrastructure still benefit from the common kernel services such as virtual memory management; they can leverage the rich GPOS feature set Linux provides such as networking, data storage or GUIs too.